slangenbach/notes/docker_kubernetes.md

 - Readiness probes check if the container is ready to accept traffic (keeps executing throughout the container lifecycle)
 - Liveness probes check if the container is still running (keeps executing throughout the container lifecycle)

+#### Node Affinity

+- Node affinity can be specified as required or preferred

+#### Taints and Tolerations

+- Nodes can be *tainted*, so that they only accept certain pods
+- To enable pods to be placed on nodes with taints, they need *toleration*
+- K8s supports *NoSchedule*, *PreferNoSchedule* and *NoExecute* taint *effects*
+- To taint a node via CLI run `kubectl taint nodes <NODE_NAME> <KEY=VALUE:EFFECT>`
+- To untaint a node, run the same command but add a hyphen at the end
+- Fun fact: The kubemaster node contains a taint, so that no pods can be scheduled on it

 ### Storage

 - Volumes are directories which are accessible to containers in a pod